blazium-engine/blazium-docs/tutorials/scripting/gdextension/gdextension_docs_system.rst

 to the ``sources`` variable which already includes all the source files of your extension.
 If it fails it means we are currently trying to compile the library when the ``godot_cpp`` is set to a version before 4.3.

-After loading the extension in a 4.3 Godot editor or later and open the documentation of your extension class either by :kbd:`Ctrl + Click` in the script editor or the Editor help dialog you will see something like this:
+After loading the extension in a 4.3 Blazium editor or later and open the documentation of your extension class either by :kbd:`Ctrl + Click` in the script editor or the Editor help dialog you will see something like this:

 .. image:: img/gdextension_docs_generation.webp